kestra-io/docs/docs/developer-guide/outputs/README.md

 ## Storage variables

-Each task that will store data in Kestra storage will have an output variable named `uri` that points to the storage location of the data.
+Each task can store data into Kestra storage.
+This one output an url that points to the storage location of the data.

-This `uri` variable can be used by other tasks to access the stored data.
+This output variable can be used by other tasks to access the stored data.

 For example, to access stored query results from a task that will transform them to a CSV file: